 Real estate developers in China increasingly rely on online advertising to gain exposure to consumers.
-According to iResearch, online advertising spending in China related to the real estate industry grew from approximately RMB0.8 billion in 2009 to RMB2.9 billion in 2012, representing a compound annual growth rate, o CAGR of 52.4%.
+According to iResearch Consulting Group, or iResearch, a third-party market research firm, online advertising spending in China related to the real estate industry grew from approximately RMB0.8 billion in 2009 to RMB3.0 billion in 2012, representing a compound annual growth rate, or CAGR, of 53.6%.
 Historically, there were limited sources of comprehensive information on China's real estate market conveniently accessible by buyers, developers and other principal industry participants.
 However, technology is changing the way that consumers search for homes and real estate developers market new projects.
-Real estate information websites attract developers and sellers to list their properties online to gain maximum exposure to buyers, while buyers and agents are attracte to search for properties on these websites due to the vast amounts of information and services available, complemented by the ability to tailor search preferences.
+Real estate information websites attract developers and sellers to list their properties online to gain maximum exposure to buyers, while buyers and agents are attracted to search for properties on these websites due to the vast amounts of information and services available, complemented by the ability to tailor search preferences.

 As internet access and functionality improve, more and more consumers in China are purchasing products and services online.
-The growing population of paying users and greater spending per paying user in China is expected to drive growth in the e-commerce sector in China from RMB1.8 trillion in 2013 to RMB3.6 trillion in 2016, representing a projected CAGI of 24.8%, according to iResearch.
-Total online retail gross merchandise value, or GMV, in China as percentage of total consumer spending in China is estimated to reach 10.8% in 2016 from 7.7% in 2013.
+The growing population of paying users and greater spending per paying user in China is expected to drive growth in the e-commerce sector in China from RMB1.9 trillion in 2013 to RMB3.6 trillion i 2016, representing a projected CAGR of 24.8%, according to iResearch.
+Total online retail gross merchandise value, or GMV, in China as a percentage of total consumer spending in China is estimated to reach 10.8% in 2016 from 7.7% in 2013.
 In today's market, an effective combination of online information and marketing with strong offline services and transaction support is crucial to a successful e-commerce platform.